Brenda Wiedman, CEO/Co-Founder

 International Right of Way Association (IRWA)

-American Counsel for Engineering Companies of Pennsylvania (ACEC)
+American Council for Engineering Companies of Pennsylvania (ACEC)

 Brenda leads our team as CEO and Principal-in-Charge.
 She manages and oversees all aspects of the company's operation, including fiscal, personnel management, and project management, while ensuring client satisfaction and fostering positive client relations.
-As Co-Founder, Brenda has launched satellite offices in Delmont, Forty Fort, and Harrisburg.
+As Co-Founder, Brenda has launched satellite offices in Delmont, Forty Fort, Harrisburg, Lancaster, Lewisburg, and State College.

 Ed Engle, Principal and Business Development